hiiamyes/cheat-sheet/linux.md

 `~/`: `/User/current-user/`

-# A a good command to find the top size directories in the current working directory would be
+# A good command to find the top size directories in the current working directory would be

 ```sh
 du -Sh | sort -rh | head -5